AriFordsham/GHCWiki/GitLab-Labels.md

  * ~"info needed": Information is needed from the issue reporter
  * ~"upstream": Things that require coordination with an upstream package
  * ~"broken test": An issue due to which one or more tests in the testsuite are marked as `expect_broken`
+ * ~"needs triage": An issue that needs triaging.
+This involves a maintainer applying the appropriate labels and weight.

 # Bug environmental scope